dgp1130/blog/src/www/posts/ctor.md

 * TODO: Limitations of constructor interfaces vs a function that returns `ctor<T>`?
-* TODO: Don't use `Model`, give less abstract examples?
+* TODO: A better mixin example?
+Maybe Simpsons-based?
 * TODO: Does this break encapsulation too much?
 Is it reasonable to allow consumers to provide a superclass implementation?
 * TODO: Choosing a parent class at construction time means there could be public